 June Storey was born in Toronto, Canada, but her family moved to Connecticut and then to California when she was a youngster.
 She was signed to a contract at Fox in the mid 1930s, but no major screen work resulted.
 Storey got a release from Fox and wound up as the leading lady in ten of Gene Autry's 1939-1940 films, including SOUTH OF THE BORDER (Republic, 1939), COLORADO SUNSET (Republic, 1939), and BLUE MONTANA SKIES (Republic, 1939).

-In the early 1940s, she married, moved to Oregon and had a son and daughter ... she became a U.S. citizen ... there was a vehicle accident in 1950 in which June was seriously injured, almost killed ... she went to college and became a nurse ... and there was another marriage.
+She was married twice, the first to an Oregon rancher and later to Lincoln Clark, and they settled in Vista, California.
+During those later years, she had a son and daughter ...
+June became a U.S. citizen ... there was a vehicle accident in 1950 in which she was seriously injured, almost killed ... she went to college and became a nurse.

 Although some of the data is incomplete or inaccurate, the Internet Movie Database (IMDB) has information on June Storey: http://us.imdb.com/name/nm0832475/

-Jim Tipton's Find A Grave website has a photo of the marker for June Storey who is interred at Pacific View Memorial Park, Corona del Mar, California: http://www.findagrave.com/cgi-bin/fg.cgi?page=gr&GRid=6691292
+Jim Tipton's Find A Grave website has a photo of the marker for June Storey who is interred at Pacific View Memorial Park, Corona del Mar, Orange County, California: http://www.findagrave.com/cgi-bin/fg.cgi?page=gr&GRid=6691292

 (From Old Corral image collection)

 Above, Gene strums his guitar and serenades pretty June Storey, while the original Champion looks on.

 Above, June Storey (center) with Bobby and Joan Copeland at the 1989 Knoxville Festival.